eugenebelieve/vector-search-api/README.md

 <b>DONE !</b> Our Microservice is Ready !
 We just need to add a Trigger that will generate the embedding inside the documents !

-## 4. Last Step, let's create that Trigger and Start Adding documents
+## 4. Last Step, let's create that Trigger and start adding new documents